The Voice (American TV series) season 23: Additions and changes

 The season introduced the "Playoff Pass" in the battles round.
 A replacement to the "save" from seasons 14 to 22, the "pass" allows each coach to advance further both artists of a battle; while one will still advance to the knockouts, the recipient of the "pass" will bypass the knockouts and go directly to the playoffs, creating a total of twenty contestants advancing to the playoffs.
 In the playoffs, only two members per team will advance to the Live Top 8 Semi-finals, as chosen by their respective coaches.
 The round will be prerecorded for the third time since season 6.

 Promotion

 NBC released its first advert for the season on December 13, 2022.
-On March 2, 2023, the show, via its online platforms, released the coaches' cover of Frankie Valli's "Can't Take My Eyes Off You".
+On March 2, 2023, the show, via its online platforms, released the coaches' cover of Frankie Valli's "Can't Take My Eyes Off You."
 To bolster interest in the show, the show premiered the blind audition of Noivas ahead of the season premiere.
-The auditions of Sheer Element, Ryley Tate Wilson, Cait Martin, and NariYella were also released online ahead of the episodes in which their auditions were aired.
+The auditions of Sheer Element (Jej Vinson, Tabon Ward, Izzy Kaye), Ryley Tate Wilson, Mary Kate Connor, Cait Martin, and NariYella were also released online ahead of the episodes in which their auditions were aired.